-On 9 March 1977, FPIC, a 72.4%-owned subsidiary, was also granted a license by the IC to operate as a non-life insurance company, which license is renewed annually.
-The IC has extended the license of FPIC to until 31 December 2015.
+On 9 March 1977, FPIC, a 78.77%-owned subsidiary, was also granted a license by the IC to operate as a non-life insurance company, which license is renewed annually.
+The IC has extended the license of FPIC up to 31 December 2018, subject to its compliance with the net worth and risk based capital ratio of the IC.